contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 **News archives:** Here you define from which archives posts should be listed.
 By default, the posts are sorted by date in descending order.

-**News reader module :** Here you can determine whether the system should automatically switch to the news reader when an article is selected.
+**News reader module:** Here you can determine whether the system should automatically switch to the news reader when an article is selected.

 {{% notice info %}}